Frequently asked (or wondered) Questions

 What does Integrative Therapy mean?

 As an integrative therapist, I see individual experience and personality as composed of many ‘layers’.
-Calling to mind the inner rings to a tree trunk or onion offers a way of imagining this.
 These layers could relate to childhood experiences, familial relationships, how you understand your identities and your relationship to society, or whether you have a faith practice, for example.
-I am trained in a variety of approaches which each ‘speak’ to these layers in their own way.
+I am trained in a variety of approaches which offer different ‘lenses’ or conceptual frameworks to understand these layers through.
 I draw on these flexibly according to each individual client’s needs.
-In this way, I help clients to bring all aspects of their experience into their current awareness, and to resolve tensions between these different aspects.
+In this way, I help clients to bring all aspects of their experience into their current awareness.

 What does Relational Therapy mean?